Latest

 Ex: How about finding a steady job instead of idling your time away?

 I left Japan about a week ago.
-Truly a blink of time.
+It was truly a blink of time.

-From seeing Cezanne at The National Art Center Tokyo and The Vision of Contemporary Art at the Ueno Royal Museum to enjoying the Arab Express at the Mori Art Museum and Boro-Japanse Textile Art- at the Amuse Museum to admiring Ken Kuroi’s illustrations at Matsuya Ginza Gallery and Luna Flora Soap Art Collection at Takashimaya Shinjuku Department Store, I feel like I’ve seen an eclectic mix of art while in Tokyo.
-Yet, I regret how I could’ve spent more time exploring the art world in Tokyo… If only I was not idling my time away.
+From seeing Cezanne at The National Art Center Tokyo and The Vision of Contemporary Art at the Ueno Royal Museum to enjoying the Arab Express at the Mori Art Museum and Boro-Japanse Textile Art- at the Amuse Museum to admiring Ken Kuroi’s illustrations at Matsuya Ginza Gallery and Luna Flora Soap Art Collection at Takashimaya Shinjuku Department Store, I feel like I saw an eclectic mix of art while in Tokyo.
+Yet, I regret how I could have spent more time exploring… If only I was not idling my time away.

-In the meantime, there is website like Spoon & Tamago to keep us updated :)
+Luckily, there’s a website called Spoon & Tamago to keep us updated 🙂

 Posted by Connie